 Location: South Africa

-Purpose: The purpose of this study was to look at GTU-MultiHIV B vaccine’s safety and ability to produce an immune response in the body when GTU-MultiHIV B was given by 2 different injection methods.
-Investigators also evaluated if the vaccine had any beneficial effects on participants’ viral load levels and CD4 counts.10,11
+Purpose: The purpose of this study was to look at GTU-MultiHIV B vaccine’s safety and ability to produce an immune response in the body when GTU-MultiHIV B was given by two different injection methods.
+Investigators also evaluated if the vaccine had any beneficial effects on participants’ viral load levels and CD4 counts.8–10

-For more details on the studies listed above, see the Health Professional version
+For more details on the studies listed above, see the Health Professional version of this drug summary.

 What side effects might GTU-MultiHIV B cause?

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of GTU-MultiHIV B listed above.VRI02/ANRS 149 LIGHT (NCT01492985):

 In this study, participants were enrolled to receive GTU-MultiHIV B and LIPO-5 vaccines orFIT-06; EudraCT 2005-003071-20: vaccines.
 A preliminary safety analysis of participants who had received at least one vaccine injection found that a majority of participants experienced at least one side effect, most of which were mild.
 One participant experienced a serious side effect – arthritis – which was possibly related to (study vaccine or placebo).
 Among those participants who underwent a treatment interruption of ART, all had .
 Twenty-three percent of participants had symptoms similar to after treatment interruption of ART, although symptoms were mostly mild.
 One participant transmitted HIV during the period of treatment interruption.7,14